 - 6.4 A new screened plant enclosure is also proposed on the roof of the fourth floor extension which will incorporate 5no.
 Condenser units.
-It is proposed that this enclosure will measure a maximum of 3.2 metres in depth, 6.5 in metres in width and 1.65 metres in height. - 6.5 Amended plans were received on 4th February 2015 which altered the materials used for the external surfaces, removal of the previously proposed balcony at the fourth floor level and changed the profile of the roof on the east elevation.
+It is proposed that this enclosure will measure a maximum of 3.2 metres in depth, 6.5 in metres in width and 1.65 metres in height. - 6.5 The proposed roof terrace will be located on the Crinian Street elevations and will follow the roof profile and will measure a maximum of 0.95 metres in depth.
+The proposed balustrades will be made of glass and will measure 0.6 metres in height and will be located 13.7 metres above ground level.

-7.0 RELEVANT HISTORY
+7. RELEVANT HISTORY